 The Salinas River is the Central Coast's largest river and has the fourth* largest watershed in

-California, flowing 170 miles from the mountains of San Luis Obispo County northward to
+California, flowing 170 miles from the mountains in southern San Luis Obispo County

-Monterey Bay.
+northward to Monterey Bay.
 Most rivers in California flow west or south.
-Because it flows northward and
+Because it flows

-has one of the largest subsurface flows in the nation, the Salinas River is called "the Upside
+northward and has one of the largest subsurface flows in the nation, the Salinas River is

-Down River."
-The Salinas River is an integral part of numerous novels written by John
+called "the Upside Down River."
+The Salinas River is an integral part of numerous novels

-Steinbeck and is the subject of a book written by Anne B. Fisher, The Salinas, Upside Down
+written by John Steinbeck and is the subject of a book written by Anne B. Fisher, The Salinas,

-River, (Rivers of America).
-The Salinas was originally named Rio Monte Rey (the Mountain King
+Upside Down River, (Rivers of America).
+The Salinas was originally named Rio Monte Rey (the

 Mountain King River) in 1776 by Juan Bautista de Anza and later renamed the Salinas River.

 The Salinas River watershed, which includes the Nacimiento River, San Antonio River, Estrella

 River, and Arroyo Seco River, encompasses approximately 4,780 square miles (from US